CodyDickson/notetakingapp/readme.txt

-This is a basic note taking application that was built using Windows Forms.
+This is a basic note taking application that was built using the Windows Forms App (.NET Framework).
 The user is able to put in a title and a message which can be saved in a data table.
 That information can then be read or deleted.